voltwatt/los-services/README.md

 - Add self-signed wildcard domain certificates in traefik volumes.
-Use mkcert in you home folder
+Use mkcert in you home/certs folder
 - Add self-signed localhost certificates.
 Use mkcert in you home/certs folder

 ```bash